Paul B. Miller

 Upcoming and Recent Events

-Co-organizer, Workshop for Oxford Studies in Private Law Theory, Volume IV, National University of Singapore School of Law, Singapore, Summer 2025 (with John Oberdiek and James Penner).
+Co-organizer, Workshop for Oxford Studies in Private Law Theory, Volume V, University of Cape Town, January 2027.

-• A collaboration between the Notre Dame Program on Private Law, King’s College London, and the University of Toronto Faculty of Law
+• In collaboration with King’s College London, the University of Chicago Law School, and the University of Toronto Faculty of Law

 Work in Progress

-Oxford Studies in Private Law Theory, Vol. III (Oxford UP, forthcoming) (edited with John Oberdiek).
+Oxford Studies in Private Law Theory, Vol. IV (Oxford UP, forthcoming) (edited with John Oberdiek).

 Areas of Expertise